 The Corporate Plan establishes Fylde Council's corporate priorities and reflects the Council's principal statutory obligations.
-Performance against the plan is supported by a performance management system and performance information is reviewed by the various committees of the council during the course of the year.
+Performance against the plan is supported by a performance management system and performance information is reviewed by the various committees of the council during the year.

 The financial management of the Authority is conducted in accordance with the Financial Regulations set out in Appendix 4 of the Constitution.
-The Council has in place a Medium Term Financial Strategy, updated annually, to support the aims of the Corporate Plan.
+The Council has in place a Medium-Term Financial Strategy, updated annually, to support the aims of the Corporate Plan.

 The Council ensures continuous improvement in the economy, efficiency and effectiveness of services through the annual service and financial planning process.
 All services are reviewed annually through the service planning process to ensure that they meet the needs of customers and that performance targets for quality improvements are set and monitored.
-The Medium Term Financial Strategy includes targets for efficiency savings where appropriate, to be met across all service areas.
+The Medium-Term Financial Strategy includes targets for efficiency savings where appropriate, to be met across all service areas.

-Annual budgets are set by the Council in the context of the Medium Term Financial Strategy, and each budget is allocated to a named budget holder.
+Annual budgets are set by the Council in the context of the Medium-Term Financial Strategy, and each budget is allocated to a named budget holder.
 The responsibilities of budget holders in financial management are clearly set out within Financial Regulations.

 A robust process of financial monitoring is in place.
-Budgets are regularly reviewed, the regularity and depth of attention is linked to the risks associated with each budget area.
+Budgets are regularly reviewed; the regularity and depth of attention is linked to the risks associated with each budget area.
 The financial position of the Council is reported on a regular basis to the Management Team, to the Council's Committees, and to full Council.
-Closer monitoring and appropriate action is taken where there is an indication of a likely variance against budget.
+Closer monitoring and appropriate action are taken where there is an indication of a likely variance against budget.

 In 2016, the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Society of Local Authority Chief Executives (SOLACE) updated its best practice guidance on delivering good governance.
-As a result, during the course of the year, the council adopted of Code of Corporate Governance which outlined a number of behaviours and actions which underpinned the supporting principles.
+As a result, during the year, the council adopted of Code of Corporate Governance which outlined several behaviours and actions which underpinned the supporting principles.
 This document should be read in parallel with that evidential baseline.
-This document and is evidence base is of public record and therefore is not described in further detail within this statement.

-The Council had adopted and implemented a Corporate Risk Management Strategy, which incorporates the identification and management of existing risks to the achievement of corporate objectives in accordance with recognised standards of control assurance.
-A Corporate Risk Register is in place and is monitored and regularly reviewed, combined with action planning for risks identified.
+The Council's has adopted a Corporate Risk Management Strategy, which incorporates the identification and management of existing risks to the achievement of corporate objectives in accordance with recognised standards of control assurance.
+A Corporate Risk Register is in place and is monitored and reviewed, combined with action planning for risks identified.
 Appropriate employees have been trained in the assessment, management and monitoring of risks.

-A corporate Risk Management Group (RMG) has been established with an effective monitoring and reporting mechanism.
-A member of Management Team is the nominated chair of the RMG.
+A corporate Risk Management Group (RMG) has been established to assist with the management of strategic risks.

 The Authority's Risk Management Policy requires that officers understand and accept their responsibility for risk and for implementing appropriate controls to mitigate those risks.
-To this end, service managers are required to incorporate a register of risks relevant to their service area within each Directorate's service plan.
+To this end, service managers have identified their respective operational risks and have recorded these on GRACE.